triicst/IT/filetools/godna/README.md

 ```
   -c int
-    	Optional: set number of concurrent file writers to use; defaults to the number of logical CPUs in your system (default 56)
+    	Optional: set number of concurrent file writers to use; defaults to the number of logical CPUs in your system
   -d string
-    	Optional: Directory to write the files; defaults to the current directory (default ".")
+    	Optional: Directory to write the files; defaults to the current directory
   -n int
-    	Optional: set the number of files; defaults to 1 file (default 1)
+    	Optional: set the number of files; defaults to 1 file
   -s int
     	Required: the size of the file(s) to generate in Bytes
   -t int
-    	Optional: set number CPU threads available for use; defaults to the number of logical CPUs in your system (default 56)
+    	Optional: set number CPU threads available for use; defaults to the number of logical CPUs in your system
 ```

 ## Example